 • Keep in contact with your friends and family and make sure someone knows your itinerary and where you’re staying.
 Even if it’s just a weekend trip, stay in contact with your people!

-Is Chicago Safe for Solo Female Travelers?
+How Safe is Chicago for Solo Female Travelers?

 Chicago - Female Traveller